upalr/Python-camp/3. Importing Data in Python (Part 1)/1. Introduction and flat files/README.md

+# Using NumPy to Import Flat Files

-# Importing different datatypes With Numpy
+## Importing different datatypes With Numpy

 The file seaslug.txt